The EU AI Act: a TL;DR; summary, without the histrionics

 "foundation model" means an AI model that is trained on broad data at scale, is designed for generality of output, and can be adapted to a wide range of distinctive tasks;

 This, to me, would imply that most Large Language Models would fall under the definition of foundation models.
-However, my interpretation is, it is foundational LLM's in particular that are regulated, not models which are derived from LLM's, but further refined for a specific low-risk use-case.
+However, there are two noteworthy things about foundation models:

 What are the regulatory requirements for foundation models & high-risk AI?